Petra Simon: National team

 In August 2021, Simon scored four goals in the 25–19 final win over Germany at the Youth European Championship.
 In August 2022, she won a bronze medal at the Youth World Championships and was selected for the All-Star team.
 In July 2023, she was the most successful player of the Hungarian national team at the Junior European Championship held in Romania, scoring 8 goals in the final against the Danish national team, helping the national team to its third consecutive Junior European Championship title.
 She was also included in the All-Star team of the tournament, and was also chosen as the most valuable player.
 In October 2023, the number one manager of the senior national team, Petra Vámos, fell ill, and the national team captain Vladimir Golovin invited Simon to take his place in the European Cup match against the Austria.
 The Hungary women's national handball team won the away match 34–32, Simon scored 7 goals.
 She also participated in the 2023 World Women's Handball Championship as a member of the Hungary women's national handball team.
 (10th place, 6 matches / 9 goals).
 She also participated in the 2024 Paris Olympics, where the Hungarian team finished 6th (6 matches / 16 goals).
+At the 2024 European Championship she was part of the Hungarian team that won bronze medals, losing to Norway in semifinal and beating France in the third place play-off.
+This was the first Hungarian medals since 2012.